 It's also important to develop a good relationship with your dog, so that you trust each other and want to do everything possible to make each other happy.
 If your dog doesn’t trust you and doesn’t see you as his guardian, then it is going to very hard for him to listen to you.
-On the other hand, if your dog LOVES you and his needs are regularly fulfilled by you, then he will want to please you and follow your lead.
+On the other hand, if your dog LOVES you and his needs are regularly fulfilled by you, then he will listen to you more and follow your lead.

 Below is a checklist of things that will promote the well-being and happiness of most pet dogs: